ricardojnf/CLASP/README.md

 This repository contains the code for the numerical experiments presented in the paper:

 [1] Ricardo N. Ferreira, João Xavier, and Cláudia Soares.
-“CLASP: Online learning algorithms for Convex Losses And Squared Penalties” (2026).
+“CLASP: Online learning algorithms for Convex Losses And Squared Penalties”, Proceedings of the International Conference on Machine Learning, 2026.

 We compare our approach with the algorithms: